pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

 When we think of infrastructure, we tend to think of layers.
 A layer is a logical set of components / resources that can be grouped together.
 In our case, we can think of the networking as a layer upon which our database and application can be built.
-So let's break our application into 3 separate projects:
+For the purposes of this post, an infrastructure layer will be represented as a project in Pulumi.
+So let's break our application into separate Pulumi projects:

     ```bash
     $ tree -d -L 1